mitchellurgero/cloudron-codiad/README.md

 ## Special Information

-- Due to either my limited knowledge of Cloudron, or a limitation of Cloudron itself, I had to generate a password for the app on first app installation.
-  This means the `--password` flag is set in CLI.
-It is plaintext, but better than the random password that is generated on each boot.
-  That said, you can change this first time generated password in `/app/data/temp` and then clicking "Configure" in the apps configuration screen

 - **I am not able to test the security of this app, however, given a strong enough password, things should be fine.
 In either case, I would NOT INSTALL ON PRODUCTION SYSTEMS**

-- I did not make VSCode or code-server.
-I just built this *very* *alpha* build of cloudron-vscode.
-Please, use at your own risk.

 ## Currently Installed Packages / Supported Languages